googleapis/google-cloud-cpp/INSTALL.md

 Fedora includes packages for gRPC, libcurl, and OpenSSL that are recent enough for `google-cloud-cpp`.
-Install these packages and additional development tools to compile the dependencies
+Install these packages and additional development tools to compile the dependencies:

 ```bash
 sudo dnf makecache && \